lvegerano/label-approvals/README.md

 # Label Required Approvals Action

-This is a Github Action to require the approval of a Pull Reques from a team member based on the labels applied to it.
+This is a Github Action to require the approval of a Pull Request from a team member based on the labels applied to it.
 ![example](./assets/checks.png)

 ## Configuration